 Life high in the Andes

 From the area around Quito, Ecuador with its volcano Cotopaxi and further south in Peru around the city of Cusco and Arequipa.
 This photo series represents life higher than 3000 meters.
 From the famous Colca Canyon, which is twice as deep as the Grand Canyon, to the lesser-known Cajas National Park near Cuenca.
 And around the city of Cusco, with its rich culture, street vending and copiousness amounts of small markets.
+Furthermore in this photo series yuo will find some shots of the Salkantay Track.

 The Amazon Basin